robertdavidgraham/rdpscan/README.md

 a line starting with the `#` character, or `//` characters.

 The output is sent to `stdout` giving the status of  VULNERABLE, SAFE, or UNKNOWN.
 There could be additional reasons for each.
+These reasons are described above.

-    149.129.120.24  - UNKNOWN - FIN received
+    211.101.37.250 - SAFE - CredSSP/NLA required
-    45.60.213.160   - SAFE - not RDP but HTTP
+    185.11.124.79 - SAFE - not RDP - SSH response seen
+    125.121.137.42 - UNKNOWN - no connection - refused (RST)
+    40.117.191.215 - SAFE - CredSSP/NLA required
-    208.43.229.89   - SAFE - CredSSP required
+    121.204.186.182 - SAFE - CredSSP/NLA required
-    170.104.127.137 - UNKNOWN - FIN received
+    99.8.11.148 - SAFE - CredSSP/NLA required
-    86.188.190.117  - UNKNOWN - connect timeout
+    121.204.186.114 - SAFE - CredSSP/NLA required
-    62.15.34.157    - SAFE - Target appears patched
+    49.50.145.236 - SAFE - CredSSP/NLA required
-    216.15.251.120  - VULNERABLE -- got appid
+    106.12.74.155 - VULNERABLE - got appid
+    222.84.253.26 - SAFE - CredSSP/NLA required
+    144.35.133.109 - UNKNOWN - RDP protocol error - receive timeout
+    199.212.226.196 - UNKNOWN - RDP protocol error - receive timeout
+    183.134.58.152 - UNKNOWN - no connection - refused (RST)
-    69.62.158.174   - VULNERABLE -- got appid
+    83.162.246.149 - VULNERABLE - got appid
-    92.111.20.13    - SAFE - Target appears patched

 You can process this with additional unix commands like `grep` and `cut`.
-To get a list of just vulnerable machiens:
+To get a list of just vulnerable machines:

     ./rdpscan 10.0.0.0/8 | grep 'VULN' | cut -f1 -d'-'

-Those marked "UNKNOWN" are probably worth scanning later, especially for "FIN received", which usually means the other side terminated the connection early because of delay on the Internet.
-Save them into a file, and then read back on the next scan with the `--file` option.

-Whether "CredSSP required" (meaning NLA required) is "SAFE" is debatable.
-It means it requires a password login *before* we can test/trigger the vuln.
-It may be unpatched and vulnerable to an authenticated user, it's just not exploitable by a worm or unauthenticated user.

-You *should* always get one-and-only-one status on `stdout` for each IP address you scan.
-Of course, if you specify an IP address multiple times, you'll get multiple statuses for that address.

-However, because this code is based on `rdestkop`, there are certain protocol errors that won't lead to a status.
-If you've got a public IP address on the Internet that produces one of these errors, then I'm eager to fix it.
+The parameter `-dddd` means *diagnostic* information, where the more `d`s you add, the more details are printed.
+This is sent to `stderr` instead of `stdout` so that you can separate the streams.
+Using `bash` this is done like this:

+    ./rdpscan --file myips.txt -ddd 2> diag.txt 1> results.txt

 ## Diagnostic info